jonmikeli/docs/iot/iot-tools.md

 The accelerators have for purpose to increase the productivity of specific tasks.
 For now, accelerators are mainly technical even though they provide different types of value.

 ### IoT Accelerator
 The IoT Accelerator takes in charge the deployment of the infrastructure or the platform components of an IoT Solution.
-Inherently, the produced content remains quite technical but this what is expected at this level.
+Inherently, the produced content remains quite technical but this is what is expected at this level.

+This tools is not available for a public use now.
+After some inapropriated uses, it has been retired from the public access.
+A commercial version is being considered instead.

 ## Simulators
+Simulators might represent different types of tools.
+So, it is probably useful to state what the simulators are in this case.

+The simulators are applications being able to reproduce most of the IoT flows and interactions (D2C and C2D).
+These simulators do not include rich data simulation features.
+Instead, they contain very simple components to randomize data from the technical perspective.

 ### Containerized